bulletmark/EPGPurge/README.md

    minute and catch all "edge" conditions where EPG data is otherwise sometimes seen to be out of date.

+**V2.1 - 2012-04-13:**

-V2.1 - 2012-04-13:: Add check for no EPG data.
+Add check for no EPG data.

+**V2.2 - 2012-04-29:**

-V2.2 - 2012-04-29:: Always runs after each minute boundary now.
+ Always runs after each minute boundary now.
 Runs in all modes, to always ensure that the EPG is updated.
 Apart from the other problems addressed before this version, this should also now ensure that recordings capture the correct program info data.

+**v2.2.1 - 2012-06-20:**

-v2.2.1 - 2012-06-20:: Only do EPG purge on IDLE and KEY events.
+Only do EPG purge on IDLE and KEY events.
 I do not know of any problems before this but FireBird recommends avoiding processing on the other TAP events so may as well be sure.

+**v2.3 - 2013-02-18:**

-v2.3 - 2013-02-18:: Added TAP_ID function to appear in TMSCommander tap list.
+Added TAPID function to appear in TMSCommander tap list.

-// vim: se et ai sw=4 ts=4 syn=asciidoc: